Travelling Farm

 Year 6 Camp

-In 2021, our Year 6 children attended Ern Halliday for their annual camp.
+Our Year 6 children attended Ern Halliday for their annual camp.
 School camp is a fantastic opportunity for children to develop new skills, friendships and interests.
 In particular, the opportunity to foster independence, build confidence and develop their team working skills are important aspects of our School camp.
 This year, our students participated in many activities which included rock climbing, the big swing and caving.
 The Year 6 children and staff had an amazing time participating in these exciting and challenging activities.

 Athletics